kevinweber/lazy-load-for-videos/readme.txt

 * Privacy: Load all Youtube videos in privacy-enhanced mode using the https://www.youtube-nocookie.com URL
 * Rewrite large parts of the JavaScript to make maintenance and open source contributions easier and less risky.
 * Improve Ajax support, including support for Ajax Page Loader plugin.
 Thanks to @devattendant's [PR](https://github.com/kevinweber/lazy-load-for-videos/pull/19).
+* Show a link to the video if the browser doesn't support JavaScript
 * Remove option to display a credit link in the top right corner of each video.
 This further reduces CSS and JS file sizes.
 Please consider donating instead: https://www.kweber.com/donate/LazyLoadVideos/.
 * Remove feature "Schema.org Markup" (has been in beta)
+* Remove Youtube feature "Hide Youtube logo"
 * Remove Youtube feature "Player colour" (has been deprecated for a while)
+* Remove Youtube feature "Relations" (Youtube no longer supports hiding related videos)
 * Remove Youtube feature "Hide title/uploader" (no longer supported by Youtube)

 = 2.6.0 =